US-UK SEND Terminology Guide: A Transatlantic GlossaryUS-UK SEND terminology guide classroom comparison

 Key Takeaways

-1. Misinterpreting SEND terminology can significantly impede effective cross-cultural collaboration and learner support: Understanding the nuanced differences between US and UK terms, such as 'IEP' and 'EHCP', is crucial because they represent distinct legal and pedagogical frameworks, requiring educators to grasp the underlying philosophy to ensure continuity of support for learners (Ainscow, 2020).
+1. Misinterpreting SEND terminology can significantly impede effective cross-cultural collaboration and learner support: Understanding the specific differences between US and UK terms, such as 'IEP' and 'EHCP', is important because they represent distinct legal and pedagogical frameworks, requiring educators to grasp the underlying philosophy to ensure continuity of support for learners (Ainscow, 2020).
 This clarity prevents miscommunication and ensures that support plans are accurately implemented, regardless of their origin.

 2. The legal and procedural frameworks underpinning SEND provision differ fundamentally between the US and UK, necessitating careful translation beyond mere vocabulary: Terms like 'IDEA' in the US and the 'SEND Code of Practice' in the UK are not interchangeable; they embody distinct legislative mandates impacting assessment, funding, and parental rights, which directly influence how learners' needs are identified and met in schools (Norwich, 2013).
 Educators must appreciate these systemic variances to navigate international transitions or collaborations effectively.

-3. Understanding the 'Graduated Approach' as the UK equivalent of 'Response to Intervention' (RTI) is crucial for implementing tiered support effectively: While both models advocate for escalating support based on learner response, the specific stages, documentation, and intervention types within the UK's Graduated Approach (Assess, Plan, Do, Review) require educators to adapt their practice to ensure targeted and evidence-informed provision for learners with additional needs (Hattie, 2012).
+3. Understanding the 'Graduated Approach' as the UK equivalent of 'Response to Intervention' (RTI) is important for implementing tiered support effectively: While both models advocate for escalating support based on learner response, the specific stages, documentation, and intervention types within the UK's Graduated Approach (Assess, Plan, Do, Review) require educators to adapt their practice to ensure targeted and evidence-informed provision for learners with additional needs (Hattie, 2012).
 This ensures that interventions are appropriate and impactful within the UK educational context.

 Monday Morning Action Plan